Aviation insurers launch Brexit continuity clause - UK trade body

-LONDON Aviation insurers have launched a model contract continuation clause to keep policies in place after Britain leaves the European Union, trade body the International Underwriting Association said on Monday.
+LONDON (Reuters) - Aviation insurers have launched a model contract continuation clause to keep policies in place after Britain leaves the European Union, trade body the International Underwriting Association said on Monday.

 Insurance policies typically last a year but some can last for two years or longer.
 Britain and the EU hold Brexit talks on Monday and Britain is due to leave the EU in March 2019.